asultan123/FLP_Scheduling/README.md

 # FLP_Scheduling

 A benchmark for testing multiapplication scheduling techniques on heterogeneous platforms like: https://doi.org/10.1007/s11265-015-1058-5.
-Simulation of benchmarked techniques available at: https://github.com/neu-ece-esl/FLP_Scheduling
+Simulation of benchmarked techniques available at: https://github.com/neu-ece-esl/FLP_Scheduling.
+Current Formulations assume homogenous platforms but future techniques will expand to hetregenous ones.

 ## Usage